-OS X, so I had planned to use LAME to do the MP3 encoding.
-Am I
+X, so I had planned to use LAME to do the MP3 encoding.
+Am I correct

-or ALAC as an .m4a file?
-Older postings suggest that the answer at
+ALAC as an .m4a file?
+Older postings suggest that the answer at least

-least used to be "no" (that I could only write a .mov), but I'm not
+used to be "no" (that I could only write a .mov), but I'm not sure if

 C) If it's not possible to directly export, is there some other

 QuickTime API that would allow taking the resulting .mov and then

 "wrapping" the compressed data into the proper format?

 D) Am I correct that QuickTime does not really provide utilities to

 read and write the various track metadata information for MP3, AAC,